 This topic contains information on credit card financing.

 Fannie Mae permits certain costs that must be paid early in the application process, such as lock-in fees, origination fees, commitment fees, credit report fees, and appraisal fees, to be charged to the borrower’s credit card because these fees do not represent extraordinary amounts and the credit card debt is considered in the borrower’s total monthly debt-to-income ratio.
-Borrowers are not required to pay off these credit card changes before closing.
+Borrowers are not required to pay off these credit card charges before closing.
 Under no circumstances may credit card financing be used for the down payment.

 Lenders may allow credit card financing for the payment of common and customary fees paid outside of closing up to a maximum of 2% of the loan amount if the lender: